cloudkick/whiskey/README.md

 Changes
 =======

-* in development:
+* 04.05.2011 - v0.3.2:
   * Allow user to pass in `--encoding` and `--exclude` option to jscoverage
   * When a test file times out, print the results for all the tests in this file which didn't time out
-  * Refactor some of the internals so the results are now reported back to the main process after each tests completes instead of reporting them back when all the tests in a single file complete
+  * Refactor some of the internals so the results are now reported back to the main process after each test completes instead of reporting them back when all the tests in a single file complete
+  * Clear the timeout and report the tests result in the child exit handler and not after all the tests have called `.finish()`, because it's possible that user calls .finish() and blocks afterwards

 * 02.05.2011 - v0.3.1:
  * Capture the child process stdout and stderr in the main process instead of